newsnowlabs/runcvm/README.md

 - Support multiple network interfaces, when attached to a created (but not yet running) container using `docker network connect`
 - Support running foreign-architecture VMs by using QEMU dynamic CPU emulation for the entire VM (instead of the approach used by [https://github.com/multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) which uses dynamic CPU emulation for each individual binary)
 - Support for QEMU [microvm](https://qemu.readthedocs.io/en/latest/system/i386/microvm.html) or Amazon Firecracker
-- More natural console support with independent stdout and stderr channels
+- More natural console support with independent stdout and stderr channels for `docker run -it`
+- Support for piping input to `docker exec -i <command>`
 - Improve VM boot time and other behaviours using custom kernel

 Applications for DKVM include: